yamori-lang/getto/README.md

-Getto is package maneger for yamori lang.
+"peta" is package maneger for yamori lang.

-"Getto" sounds like "Gekko" |o|